Unilateral hearing loss: Treatment

 Several hearing devices have been shown to benefit individuals with unilateral hearing loss.

 Contralateral Routing of Signals (CROS) hearing aids are hearing aids that take sound from the ear with poorer hearing and transmit to the ear with better hearing.
 They consist of a microphone placed near the impaired ear and an amplifier (hearing aid) near the normal ear.
 The two units are connected either by a wire behind the neck or by wireless transmission.
 The aid appears as two behind-the-ear hearing aids and is sometimes incorporated into eyeglasses.

 Bone Anchored Hearing Aids (BAHAs) are bone conduction devices that are surgically implanted into the mastoid bone, with an abutment protruding through the skin.
 The external hearing aid clicks onto the abutment and uses bone conduction to transmit sound to the cochlea of the normal hearing ear.
 The external component can also be attached to a headband or softband and used as a non-surgical device.

 The BONEBRIDGE bone conduction implant is surgically implanted into the mastoid bone completely underneath the skin.
 The audio processor is worn externally and held in place by magnets.
 It sends sound as electrical signals through the skin to the implant.
 The implant then sends sound vibrations to the cochlea of the normal hearing ear through the skull via bone conduction.

 The ADHEAR bone conduction system is a non-surgical device that sticks to the skin behind the ear.
 It vibrates to send sound vibrations through the skin and the skull bone to the cochlea of the normal hearing ear.

 The SoundBite intraoral bone conduction system used bone conduction via the teeth.
 One component resembled a conventional behind-the-ear hearing aid that wirelessly connects to a second component worn in the mouth that resembles a conventional dental appliance.
 The device was discontinued in 2015 and is no longer available.

-A cochlear implant can also be used to treat unilateral hearing loss in many countries.
-The device is surgically implanted in the cochlea of non-hearing ear, with a sound processor worn externally.
+A cochlear implant can also be used to treat single-sided deafness (SSD) and asymmetric hearing loss in many countries.
+The device is surgically implanted in the cochlea of the non-hearing ear, with a sound processor worn externally.
 Using electrical stimulation of the cochlea, sound is sent to the hearing nerve and onto the brain.

+In 2019, the U.S. Food and Drug Administration (FDA) approved Cochlear Implant Systems from MED-EL — including SYNCHRONY and SYNCHRONY 2 — for individuals aged 5 years and older with SSD or asymmetric hearing loss.
+This marked the first time cochlear implants were approved in the U.S. for these specific indications, offering a new treatment option for patients who do not benefit from traditional amplification methods.